 Wavelength (λ): The distance between successive crests or troughs in a wave.

-Period (T): The time taken for one complete wave to pass a point, related to frequency by the equation T = 1/f.
+Period (T): The time taken for one complete wave to pass a given point, related to frequency by the equation T = 1/f.

 Wave Phenomena